nathamanath/blog/articles/hello-world.md

 date: 2014-8-25

 Hi I am Nathan Goddard Im 27 yeas old and am a programmer living in Surrey, UK.
-I currently work at [Monochrome ltd](http://monochrome.co.uk), where I mainly write Ruby on Rails applications.
+I currently work at a near by web development agency, where I mainly write Ruby on Rails applications for clients ranging from startups to corporates.
 Outside of work I mostly play bass guitar, run, brew beer, and hack on my own projects.

 So why start a blog?
 Because I enjoy coding, am constantly learning, and I want to keep learning fast.
 So by publishing what I have learned, I will then have to make